ricardoklein/zabbixtemplates/Template-Linux-App-Squid/README.md

 * Squid Memory Usage

 ## ToDo
-* Add more triggers?
+* Add Triggers?
-* Monitor anything else that can come from squidclient?

 ## INSTALL
 * Import the .xml template file;
 * Upload the userparameters file to: /etc/zabbix/zabbix_agentd.d/squid.userparameter (or, where your zabbix user parameters are saved)
+* Upload the squid_collector.sh script to /etc/zabbix/scripts/ with exec permissions to zabbix user

 # PS
 I always use my zabbix_agentd.conf file with "Include=/etc/zabbix/zabbix_agentd.d/", so I can save all user.parameters files in there.